Mike Rogers continues to love teaching his classes (grading not so much) and has turned part of his focus to publishing on a more regular basis.

 For more than two decades, Rogers has served as chair of Baylor's Professional Sports Counseling Panel.
 In this capacity, he has rendered advice to numerous future pro athletes, including Olympic gold medalist Michael Johnson and Super Bowl champion Santana Dotson.
 Also, he assisted Jason Smith, the second overall draft pick in the 2009 NFL Draft.
 More recently, Rogers helped Heisman Trophy winner Robert Griffin III during his agent selection process and then negotiated Griffin III's NFL Standard Representation Agreement with agent Ben Dogra.
 In 2016 he has worked with the family of Andrew Billings.

 He comes by his work in athletics naturally.
 Rogers is the son of former Texas A&M basketball coach Bob Rogers, and Mike played basketball for Texas Tech University, where he is a member of the Double T Varsity Club.
 While at Tech, he was admitted to membership in Phi Eta Sigma, Beta Gamma Sigma and Phi Kappa Phi.
-In 1974, he received his juris doctor from the University of Oklahoma, where he was an editor of the Oklahoma Law Review and was admitted to membership in Order of the Coif.
+In 1974, he received his juris doctor from the University of Oklahoma, where he was a published member of the board of editors of the Oklahoma Law Review and was admitted to membership in Order of the Coif.

 For 13 years (starting in 2001) he was Baylor's Faculty Athletics Representative to the NCAA and the Big 12.
 He also served as Big 12 Conference Representative on the NCAA Division I Academic/Eligibility/Compliance Cabinet and chair of the Agents and Amateurism Subcommittee (2005-2008).
 In 2008, the NCAA Board of Directors appointed him chair of the Division I Amateurism Cabinet.
 He also was a member of the Division I Communication and Coordination Committee for three years, which helped coordinate consideration of issues and legislative concepts within the governance structure.